wp-plugins/custom-post-type-ui/readme.txt

 5. Custom taxonomies are automatically added to your content type screens

 == Changelog ==

+= 0.4 =
+* Default view now hides advanced options
+* Get Code link to easily copy/paste code used to create custom post types and taxonomies
+* Added support for 'author' and 'page-attributes' in CPT Supports field

 = 0.3.1 =
 * Fixed multiple warnings and errors